malachidaily/malachi-daily/README.md

 - [Google Analytics](https://analytics.google.com/) - This is for analytics.
 - [Google Tag Manager](https://www.google.com/tagmanager/) - This is for analytics.
 - [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) - This is for notifications.
+- [Bolls Life Bible API](https://bolls.life/) - This is where we get our verses from.

 ## Get Started